ase-sharif/Word2VecStackoverflow/README.md

 # Overview
-This is the script of producing word2vec on tags of stackoverflow that is based on Python.
+This is the script of producing word2vec on tags of [stackoverflow](https://stackoverflow.com/) that is based on Python.
+The tags was gathered from posts of stackoverflow related to Python.
 ## Prerequisite
 Before run script you must install [gensim](https://radimrehurek.com/gensim/) library.
 You can install gensim by running below command in terminal: